 Migration of an enterprise IT infrastructure to a cloud might look similar to changing a physical office.
 But instead of boxes with hardware and furniture, your data, applications, and IT processes have to be packed and moved.
 As a result, a new working environment appears.
 And rest assured, you will enjoy working there.

-However, the process of migration from on premise to clouds is never an ordinary thing to do.
+However, the process of migration from on-premise to clouds is never an ordinary thing to do.
 It brings obvious benefits and hides certain difficulties at the same time.
 What are the major cloud migration techniques?
-How to prepare for cloud migration?
+How do you prepare for cloud migration?
 And what factors might prevent you from achieving the expected outcomes?

-Those and other troubling questions about cloud migration solutions can be resolved with a complete cloud migration checklist.
-The one provided below includes the basics of a proper migration agenda that can make all those why and how clearer and less stressful.
+Those and other troubling questions about cloud migration can be resolved with a complete cloud migration checklist.
+The one provided below includes the basics of a proper migration agenda that can make all those whys and hows clearer and less stressful.

 Budget savings come to mind first of all when reasons for cloud migration start being discussed.
 The issue implies both the scale and type of a business: how much can a particular organization save while getting rid of its own hardware?
 Even large companies with rich hardware infrastructures can unlikely find significant financial benefits in it in the context of their annual turnovers.
 Unless they are huge data centers.